Can I Sue the School District for My Child's Injuries?

-A school district may be legally responsible for your child's injuries, but you can't usually file a lawsuit right off the bat.
+A school district may be legally responsible for your child's injuries, but any claim you make will need to follow a special set of rules.

 As any parent will tell you, injuries to children are often unavoidable, but when a child is hurt at school, or while under school supervision, can a school district employee (or the district itself) be held liable?
-In this article, we'll cover:
+The short answer is yes, but you can't just go right to court and sue the district.
+Injury claims against the government (including a school district) need to follow a strict set of rules.

-Who is Legally Responsible If My Child is Injured At School?
+Who Is Liable If My Child Is Injured at School?

 If your child is injured while at school or while participating in a school activity, determining who might be responsible for that injury is often difficult.
 Even if the school or a school employee didn't directly cause your child's injury, the school district might still be legally responsible.
 (Get the basics on proving fault in personal injury cases.)

-For example, perhaps another student threw a rock at your child on the playground.
-Your first inclination might be to assume that the other student, and not the school district, is legally responsible for your child's injury.
+Let's say another student threw a rock at your child on the playground.
+You might assume that the other student, and not the school district, is legally responsible for your child's injury.
 But:

 • What if the grounds weren't properly inspected or cleared of potentially dangerous objects?